 When your gut is damaged or inflamed, it can let things get in your bloodstream that shouldn’t be there, known as gut permeability or “leaky gut”.

-Whether or not leaky gut is the cause or effect of many autoimmune issues, it is definitely linked with inflammation and cardiovascular disease.
+Whether or not leaky gut is the cause or effect of many autoimmune issues, it is definitely linked with inflammation and heart disease.

 Remember all those benefits I mentioned about nitrates being most well known for their positive effects on heart health?
 They’re just as important here, when inflammatory triggers are being let into the blood stream.
 But nitrate sources can be helpful for leaky gut issues for other reasons.